jeswr/queryable-credentials/README.md

 - Test performance of using [riskzero](https://risczero.com) to check N3 Proofs or SPARQL proofs that have already been generated - so that the full query evaluation does not need to be performed inside the ZKVM.
 Work in this direction
   - SPARQL does *not* have a standardised proof / explanation format.
 This needs to be designed first
   - Notation3 has an ad-hoc proof standard which is implemented by [eye](https://github.com/eyereasoner/eye).
 We are working to have [n3proof.rs](https://github.com/jeswr/n3proof.rs) faithfully implement this so that we can run this proof checker within the ZKVM
-- Take a similar approach to [PoneglyphDB](https://arxiv.org/pdf/2411.15031) [[code](https://github.com/tuzijun111/halo2-TPCH)] which is a zero knowledge prover for SQL.
+- Take a similar approach to [PoneglyphDB](https://arxiv.org/pdf/2411.15031) [[code](https://github.com/tuzijun111/halo2-TPCH)] which is a zero knowledge prover for SQL

 ## More general pointers